 Is Legal Experience Essential?

 There are legal project managers who have entered the law from other sectors.
-Sometimes law firms will clearly state that they are looking for project managers who have learned their skills in other sectors, most commonly in consulting or other professional service sectors.
+Sometimes law firms will clearly state in the project management job description that they are looking for project managers who have learned their skills in other sectors, most commonly in consulting or other professional service sectors.

 But that’s only my opinion, and the debate about whether it is better to have ‘domain specialist’ or ‘generalist’ project managers is probably as old as project management itself.
 One thing is for sure though: Legal Project Management is a growth area for those with the right skills, abilities and attributes.